The ultimate guide to eating this delectable condiment.

 For a vegetarian take on a Chinese restaurant favourite, make a batch of honey sesame ‘chicken’, substituting cubes of firm tofu for the chicken breast.

 Thanks to their meaty texture and iron-rich properties, mushrooms make an ideal swap for beef.
-Choose shiitake mushrooms or large field mushrooms for the most satisfying heft, then simply ditch the beef and double the mushroom content in this Japanese sukiyaki recipe, or try a Korean-style mushroom bulgogi, swapping the 500g beef steak for a mix of sliced mushrooms.
+Choose shiitake mushrooms or large field mushrooms for the most satisfying heft.

 In Southeast Asia, fish sauce is used to flavour everything from curries to salads, so it can be hard to tell if that tofu curry you’ve just ordered really is vegetarian.
-A simple substitute is soy sauce, but you’ll want to reduce the amount as soy sauce is stronger than fish sauce.
-For a satisfying Thai dish, add 1 tbs soy sauce in place of the 2 tbs fish sauce in this vegetable massaman curry and be sure to buy a vegetarian curry paste.
+A simple substitute is soy sauce, but you’ll want to reduce the amount, as soy sauce is stronger than fish sauce.

-One of the easiest ways to inject authentic Asian flavour into your vegetarian meals is by using a meat-free ‘oyster’ sauce, like Lee Kum Kee Vegetarian Stir-fry Sauce.
-Use a splash in this vegetarian stir-fry.
+One of the easiest ways to inject authentic Asian flavour into your vegetarian meals is by using a meat-free ‘oyster’ sauce.

 Did you know that many Buddhists observe a meat-free diet throughout the month?
 Thanks to this, Asian cooks have become experts at making faux meats using soy, TVP and other proteins.
-Trawl the frozen section of your local Asian grocer for pretend prawns and mock meats, then use them in this quick-smart hoisin stir-fry with prawns, ramen noodles and Chinese broccoli.
-Alternatively, try strips of tempeh for your supermarket.
+Trawl the frozen section of your local Asian grocer for pretend prawns and mock meats, then use them in your dish.
+Alternatively, try strips of tempeh from your supermarket.